 The Georgia Healthy Family Alliance (GHFA) is seeking applications for its 2018 Community Health Grant Program which provides for grants totaling up to $5,000 each for projects addressing health care needs in communities throughout Georgia.
-Current Georgia Academy of Family Physicians members including medical students, residents and active/ life members are eligible to apply for second cycle grant funding before May 14, 2018.
-Second cycle grant awards will be announced in June 2018.
+Current Georgia Academy of Family Physicians members including medical students, residents and active/ life members are eligible to apply for third cycle grant funding before July 9, 2018.
+Third cycle grant awards will be announced in mid-August 2018.

 For more information on eligibility or past recipients, contact Kara Sinkule at firstname.lastname@example.org or call (800) 392-3841.